Role of the judge

 Judges in Ireland are appointed by the President acting on the advice of the Government.

-In most cases, the Government decides who to appoint as a judge after it has been advised by the Judicial Appointments Advisory Board.
+At present, the Government, in most cases, decides who to appoint as a judge after it has been advised by the Judicial Appointments Advisory Board.
 This Board identifies and informs the Government about suitable barristers and solicitors who have applied for the job.

 The Judicial Appointments Advisory Board was established by law under Section 13 of the Court and Court Officers Act 1995.

-Membership of the Judicial Appointments Board consist of:
+Membership of the Judicial Appointments Board consists of:

 • The Chief Justice